 More emotional content with x10 content

-More than other content, x10 content focuses on the intention of the user, just as google is trying to do with BERT.
-What question do they want answering?
+More than other content, x10 content focuses on the intention of the user, just as Google is trying to do with BERT.
+What question do they want to answer?
 What emotion should this content respond to?

 x10 content is not only more qualitative in the arguments it explores.
 It also goes further in understanding the expectations of the personas

 By putting the customer at its centre, inbound marketing also means understanding that customers’ emotions.
 Contrary to perceived beliefs, your messages can help unlock those emotions, if you are sending the right messages.

 Buyer personas, buyer journey, personalisation, all invite marketers to connect more closely with buyers and recreate a relationship with them.

 Viewed from perspective, marketing automation can be a tool to trigger the right emotion at the right time.

 Want more marketing articles?
 Check out one of our most popular ever guides:

 - Facebook Page Likes: How to Get 1000s for FREE

 - Priming in Marketing: Advertising Psychology 101